root-systems/handbook/agreements/self-management.md

 ### Projects

-Root Systems [Coordinators](../roles/coordinator.md) plan our long-term coordination strategy:
+Root Systems [Coordinators](../roles/coordinator.md) plan our long-term Internal and External coordination strategy:

-- who is working on what project, and
+- who is working on what Internal or External project, and
 - what role on each project is expected.

 If a Root Systems Member desires a change in project or role, they should direct the request to the Coordinators.